 Bolivia lies landlocked between Chile, Peru, Brazil, and Paraguay.
-But even without attractive coastline or beaches, the country holds countless things for savvy travellers to see and do.
+But even without an attractive coastline or beaches, the country holds countless things for savvy travelers to see and do.

-Ecologically, the country holds an almost unbelievable array of environmental diversity, especially for a country its size: it is home to rich Amazonian rainforest, snow capped mountains, the stark Atacama Desert, the largest salt flats in the world, and even half of world-famous Lake Titicaca (which it shares with Peru).
+Ecologically, the country holds an almost unbelievable array of environmental diversity, especially for a country its size: it is home to the rich Amazonian rainforest, snow-capped mountains, the stark Atacama Desert, the largest salt flats in the world, and even half of world-famous Lake Titicaca (which it shares with Peru).

 It’s a shame that Bolivia doesn’t typically make the list of best destinations in South America.

-The country is remote, and it’s tourism infrastructure at times falls behind it’s more popular neighbors: Peru and Brazil (though we know more than a few travellers who might consider that a good thing).
+The country is remote, and its tourism infrastructure at times falls behind its more popular neighbors: Peru and Brazil (though we know more than a few travelers who might consider that a good thing).

 Still, for those who know where to look, Bolivia can provide plenty of exhilarating and unforgettable experiences.